Yeh... I stole that title from Eminem's "Not Afraid"... and this is why:

 Be brave and be well!

-By Sammie Love
+Sammie Love is

 One year ago I wrote an article called Embracing My Scars for MOM Magazine.
 That article was the first time that I had ever told the general public that I was brutally raped when I was nineteen years old and how I have struggled with Post-Traumatic Stress Syndrome My life has changed so much in the past year since I